 During the 1963 Christmas vacation, I did a rush job on those papers, and the worst grade I got on them was the one for Dr. Marshall.
-She properly humbled me with a below-average grade for my sloppy performance.
+She properly humbled me with a D for my sloppy performance.
 I knew I had especially slighted my effort on the paper for her course, because I had not expected a history professor to be critical of composition (after all, I had cited quite a few books).
 She especially took exception to some of my sentence construction.
 Fortunately, my test grades enabled me to avoid a below-average grade for the course, but she had made her point.

 Grandest of Enterprises makes only one, passing reference to the first Lincoln Memorial Tree on the campus of ISNU.
 In describing the fortieth anniversary of the founding of the institution (1897), Dr. Marshall reports that three former University presidents joined President John Williston Cook "on the rostrum of Normal Hall [Old Main]: General Charles E. Hovey, Dr. Richard Edwards, and Dr. Edwin Hewett."
 All delivered speeches on education, and they viewed the campus with pride: